Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 The first option is a self-managed option which would be installing SQL Server on EC2 (Elastic Compute cloud).

-To simplify, you get a virtual machine, you install SQL Server the way that you need based on your business requirements.
+To simplify, you get a virtual machine, you install MS SQL Server the way that you need based on your business requirements.

 Amazon EC2 gives you complete control over every setting, just like when it’s installed on premises.